ApexCaptain/Koconut/README.md

 [Koconut] is promise-friendly.
 The basic design philsophy of this library is to use `async/await` functionality without any interruption even if whlie using iterative process.
 Let me give you an example.

-Imagine if there are 3 different http request info.
-Each and every one of them has very different purpose and cannot be merged into a single requset.
-You want to process one by one sequentially.
+Imagine if there are 3 different http requests info.
+Each and every one of them has a very different purpose and cannot be merged into a single requset.
+You may want to hadle one by one sequentially.
 ```ts
 const requestInfoList = [
     {